Richieon88/galway-soccer-club/README.md

   - This page contains a form which provides the user with a way to become a member of the club.
     It has a first name, last name and email address boxes for the user to fill out.
     It also has radio buttons for users to enter their age-group so they can play with people in their own age-group.
+  - On completion of the form it takes you to a response page thanking you for completing the form.

 ![Sign Up](assets/images/sign-up.png)